finos/symphony-bdk-java/README.md

 Typically extension apps deliver features that involve retrieving/persisting data from/to Symphony.
 Symphony Bot application provides the building blocks for such features, the Symphony clients.

-The following clients available are:
+The following clients are available:

 * ```MessageClient```: offers ways to send messages to Symphony rooms
 * ```StreamsClient```: retrieves streams and rooms details and manages rooms